ZachCortez/CybersecurityJourney/README.md

 ✅ Use VirtualBox if...

-You want snapshots (super useful for practicing break/fix)
+🔹 You want snapshots (super useful for practicing break/fix)

-You want to spin up multiple OSes, including macOS (eventually)
+🔹 You want to spin up multiple OSes, including macOS (eventually)

-You prefer open-source tools
+🔹 You prefer open-source tools

-You want more flexibility for a DIY home lab setup
+🔹 You want more flexibility for a DIY home lab setup

 ✅ Use VMware Workstation Player if...

-You want better performance/stability out of the box
+🔹 You want better performance/stability out of the box

-You're only running Windows or Linux guests
+🔹 You're only running Windows or Linux guests

-You don’t need snapshots or advanced lab features
+🔹 You don’t need snapshots or advanced lab features

 🏁 My Recommendation for You:

 ✅ Go with VirtualBox — it’s more flexible for lab work, totally free, and widely used in IT training.

-You can always try VMware later if you want a more “commercial” experience.
+ - You can always try VMware later if you want a more “commercial” experience.

 </br>

-let’s walk through the exact steps to download and install VirtualBox, including the correct files to get you started safely and smoothly.
+🔶 Let’s walk through the exact steps to download and install VirtualBox, including the correct files to get you started safely and smoothly.

 ✅ Step-by-Step: Download & Install VirtualBox
 1️⃣ Go to the Official VirtualBox Site
 👉 https://www.virtualbox.org/wiki/Downloads

-You’ll see a section called "VirtualBox platform packages" — this is where you get the main program.
+🟢 You’ll see a section called "VirtualBox platform packages" — this is where you get the main program.

 2️⃣ Download for Your System